top of page

 How to measure risk culture

-Understanding and assessing an organisation's risk culture is a critical undertaking that can significantly impact its long-term success and sustainability.
+Understanding and assessing an organisation’s risk culture requires regular culture assessment, which combines both quantitative and qualitative methods to provide a well-rounded view of the current state.
+It is a critical undertaking that can significantly impact its long-term success and sustainability.
 The effectiveness of risk management practices, ethical and risk decision-making, and overall organisational resilience are directly influenced by the prevailing risk culture.

 Importance of Assessing Risk Culture